inclusive-design/inverted-wordles/README.md

 This website has been tested for accessibility using the following methods:

-* Automated Testing: The "WAVE" accessibility evaluation tool was used to identify potential accessibility issues on the website.
 * Keyboard Navigation: Thorough testing was conducted to ensure that all website functionalities can be accessed and operated using only the keyboard.
 * Screen Reader Testing: The website was tested with VoiceOver, a built-in screen reader on macOS, to verify its compatibility with assistive technologies for users with visual impairments.
+* Automated Testing Tool: The "WAVE" accessibility evaluation tool was used to identify potential accessibility issues on the website.